nmssilva/cr/README.md

 # cr
-Reconfigurable Computation course on Computer and Telematics Engineering course
+Reconfigurable Computation course on Computer and Telematics Engineering course.
+This project was created usign Vivado 2016.4.